 of these make up THE PARTS of SPEECH.

 As each language has its own alphabet, it also has its own grammar.
 For English, all the words we see are divided into nine classes or categories.
 These classes are called Parts of Speech.
-The dictionaries we use do mention the category of the word and let us know if a word is used in multiple categories of the Parts of Speech.
+The dictionaries we use always mention the category of the word and tell us if a word is used in multiple categories of the Parts of Speech.

 Knowing the grammar of a language will not enable fluency in your speaking or writing, but it helps.
 Knowing the functions of the elements of language (i.e. words) helps us in their appropriate and accurate use.
 This preamble is necessary so as to make us read the definitions and explanations as a new thing; devoid of the stereotyping that happened to us at schools.